-Doctor of Pharmacy Program
+Doctor of Pharmacy Graduates

-The Doctor of Pharmacy program valedictorian and Top 10% Awards (end of P4 year) will be determined based on the professional pharmacy required course GPA.
+The Doctor of Pharmacy program valedictorian and Top 10% Awards (end of P4 year) will be determined based on the GPA for required professional division pharmacy course work.
 This GPA is obtained from the Registrar's Office as the Honor Society or Pharmacy GPA.
 It will be verified that all required courses are included.
-If any required courses are not included because of transfer credit (commonly Microbiology), then the GPA will be manually calculated with the appropriate transfer grade included.
+If any required courses are not included because of transfer credit (commonly Microbiology), then the GPA will be manually calculated with the appropriate transfer grade(s) included.

-Tips for an Extraordinary Ceremony
+Tips for an Extraordinary Convocation Ceremony

 - Leave personal items like coats and purses with guests.
-There are no facilities available
+There are no facilities available for storing these items.

-- Arrive early enough to allow adequate time to line up with your classmates.
-At least 45 minutes before start of ceremony.
+- Arrive early enough to allow adequate time to line up with your classmates, at least 45 minutes before start of ceremony.

 - Bring any number of guests you wish, but enter Stranahan Theater as a group for efficient seating.

-- Wear additional academic regalia that correspond with your honor society (for example sash, medal, ribbon, pins, etc.)
+- Wear additional academic regalia that correspond with your honor society (for example sash, medal, ribbon, pins, etc.).